InfiniteLoopCoder/HMM-CRF-NER-FromScratch/README.md

 3.  **Transformer-CRF**: A neural network model combining a Transformer encoder with a CRF layer for state-of-the-art performance.

 The models are trained and evaluated on CoNLL-formatted data.
+## Performance

+*   This implementation (template-crf/transformer-crf) can easily achieve 0.99+ F1-Score on train set and 0.93+ F1-Score on validation set.

 ## Project Structure